pholser/imse884/hw2/README.md

 Excel workbook, with solution to problem 1.

-## hw2-1.mzn, hw1-2.dzn
+## hw2-1.mzn, hw1-2.dzn, hw1-2.mzn.out

-MiniZinc model and data file for problem 1.
+MiniZinc model, data file, and captured output for problem 1.
 Using COIN-OR as the backing solver in MiniZinc IDE, I confirmed the Excel solution.

 ## DraftKingsData.csv